 The last section of the Nullarbor had been recently sealed and, in Sydney, riding to Perth had become ‘a thing’.… Read More »Frozen Chocolate Milk & Muesli in Western Australia in 1977

-Touring and Hiking the Heaphy Trail in New Zealand
+Touring and Hiking the Heaphy Track in New Zealand

 A ride from Greymouth to Hamilton along the west coast.
 This included a flight from Nelson to Wellington.
-There is… Read More »Touring and Hiking the Heaphy Trail in New Zealand
+There is… Read More »Touring and Hiking the Heaphy Track in New Zealand

 Fixing Broken Pedals for the Locals in Odisha, India